Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Real-time NMPC for Autonomous Valet Parking

 \section{Real-time NMPC for Autonomous Valet Parking}

 The presented SOCSE method was developed to speed-up and allow a real-time deployment of the NMPC for complex autonomous systems.
-For this reason, we will employ the method in an AVP example in which the proposed method solves considerably quicker than standard shooting and pseudospectral collocation approaches with a high accuracy in solving the OCP and the underlying ODE, all while satisfying the constraints over the complete optimization horizon.
+For this reason, we will employ the method in an AVP example in which the proposed method solves considerably quicker than standard shooting and PS approaches.
 The AVP task is validated first in simulation then transferred to the real-world.